pdelteil/BugBountyReportTemplates/takeovers/azure.md

 ## Steps to reproduce

- 1. Using dig, I was able to determine that the subdomain `mustestqa.cv.ford.com` was vulnerable to takeover.
+ 1. Using dig, I was able to determine that the subdomain `$DOMAIN` was vulnerable to takeover.
 This was the output:
 ```
 $DIG
 ```